 Learning about wine hasn’t always been straight forward, and there were plenty of things that I was afraid to admit I didn’t understand – what was terroir (other than a French word)?
 What is a wine palate? (sounds like something a fork lift carries around); What sort of wines age best and why?
 Why is Pinot so expensive?

 After learning about wine and building my ‘sensory vocabulary’ in this systematic yet simple way, I can now discuss wine with confidence.
 Now I make the most of a wine that I taste; I feel in-tune with my senses and trust what they are telling me (not just what I think they should be telling me); now I have the words to discuss wine confidently with my friends, family and colleagues.
 This approach to wine learning has changed my whole wine experience, making it more of a true discovery every time I taste a wine, making it more fun, more social and a life-long skill that keeps building and developing.
 And making me more confident in my wine purchases.

 I want to help you to get the same results – I am developing this site to help you navigate the world of wine and build your own wine senses, knowledge, confidence and enjoyment.
 To get access to exclusive resources, tips and guides for appreciating wine, sign up below.
-You’ll also get a free copy of the PDF guide to choosing Australian and New Zealand wine to get started.
+You’ll also get a free copy of the PDF Quick Refernce Guide to choosing wine in Australia to get started.

 Here’s to your wine wisdom!